CLI Reference

 • pineap [-s] — Monitor Pineapple-style beacons; -s stops detection.

-• saeflood <password> / stopsaeflood / saefloodhelp — Launch, stop, or review SAE flood attack guidance.
+• saeflood <password> / stopsaeflood / saefloodhelp — Start, stop, or show help for SAE flood attacks.

 Network